Hammond24/cs3210_lab/instructions/lab0.md

   gdb
 ```

+**NOTE:** gdb may give you an error.
+Please follow the instructions they give
+you to enable gdb to use our `.gdbinit` script to connect to qemu.

-This should take you to a gdb console, with the initial BIOS ljmp instruction
+Once this is complete, it should take you to a gdb console, with the initial
-from the x86 machine's reset vector:
+BIOS ljmp instruction from the x86 machine's reset vector:
 ```
 ljmp   $0xf000,$0xe05b
 ```

+This is a 16-bit real-mode instruction (an obsure mode of the x86 processor run
+at boot).
+The 0xf000 is the real-mode segment, with 0xe05b the jumped to
-What do the two arguments to ljmp mean?
-What is the linear address to which it
+address.
+Look up real-mode addressing, what is the linear address to which it
-is jumping?
+is jumping? (question is ungraded)

 Find the address of \_start, the entry point of the kernel:
 ```